 How much does it cost to pressure wash a house?

-The average cost to pressure wash a house is between $0.25-0.35 per square foot, which includes labor and supplies.
-This comes out to $600-840 for the average single family home.
+The average cost to pressure wash a house is between $0.25-0.35 per square foot, which comes out to $600-840 for the average single family home (around 2,400 square feet).
 Keep in mind, this doesn’t include gutter cleaning.
-Expect an additional $0.50-1.00 per linear foot for gutters.
+Expect an additional $0.50-1.00 per square foot for gutters.

 Is pressure washing bad for your house?